gatling/gatling/src/docs/content/reference/install/oss/index.md

 The bundle structure is as follows:

 * `src/test/java`: where to place your Simulations code.
 You must respect the package folder hierarchy.
-* `src/test/resources`: non source code files such as feeder files and templates for request bodies and configuration files for Gatling, Akka and Logback.
+* `src/test/resources`: non source code files such as feeder files and templates for request bodies and configuration files for Gatling, Pekko and Logback.
 * `pom.xml`: Maven informations about the project.
 * `target`: where test results are generated.